Get 30 minutes of expert counselling. No Spam.No Sharing. 100% confidentiality

 A Sole Proprietorship business is suitable if the market is limited and localized, and where customers value personal attention.
 This form of corporation is appropriate when the needed capital is self-effacing, and the risk involved is low.
 Because proprietorship does not have a legal presence, there are fewer lawful necessities.

-Foreign firms with developing and trade operations in India might set up Branch Offices.
-Branch Offices may not do developed processes on their own but subcontract them to an Indian company.
+Foreign firms with developing and trade operations in India can set up Branch Offices.
+Branch Offices may not perform developed processes on their own but subcontract them to an Indian company.

-The Reserve Bank of India must endorse the branch office before it starts operations (RBI).
-A Branch Office may not connect in any profitable activity.
+The Reserve Bank of India must endorse the branch office before it starts operations (RBI) within the country.
+A Branch Office cannot involve itself in any profitable activity.

 A Non-Governmental Organization (NGO) or Nonprofit Company is a citizen-led organization that acts separately from the government, usually to further some social cause.
 These companies are not for revenue and look to promote a cause or create initiatives for the good of society.